simolus3/drift/docs/pages/docs/Advanced Features/joins.md

 In the example, the `newDescription` expression as added as a column to the query.
 Then, the map entry `categories.description: newDescription` is used so that the `description` column for new category rows gets set to that expression.

+## Subqueries

+Starting from drift 2.11, you can use `Subquery` to use an existing select statement as part of more complex join.

+This snippet uses `Subquery` to count how many of the top-10 todo items (by length of their title) are in each category.
+It does this by first creating a select statement for the top-10 items (but not executing it), and then joining this select statement onto a larger one grouping by category:

+{% include "blocks/snippet" snippets = snippets name = 'subquery' %}

+Any statement can be used as a subquery.
+But be aware that, unlike [subquery expressions]({{ 'expressions.md#scalar-subqueries' | pageUrl }}), full subqueries can't use tables from the outer select statement.